Q. What is Philabundance?

 Q. How does Philabundance get food?

-A. National and local food manufacturers, wholesalers, retailers, brokers and food distributors donate food to Philabundance.
+corporations, schools and other organizations.
+National and local food manufacturers, wholesalers, retailers, brokers and food distributors also donate food to Philabundance.
 These products, including packaged, canned, perishable and non-perishable foods, meet all food safety and nutrition standards.
 Philabundance also purchases bulk quantities of staple foods and basic supplies at wholesale prices.
 For more information about donating food, please click here

 Q. What happens to donated food?

-A. Food goes to our warehouses, where it is sorted, labeled and stored for repacking and distribution.
+A. Food goes to our warehouses, where it is sorted, labeled and stored for repacking and distribution to member agencies and people in the community that need it most.

 Q. How is food distributed through Philabundance programs and agencies?